 - Seat belt use

-Many insurance providers, such as Progressive, offer telematic devices to help monitor the driving habits of your employees.
+Many insurance providers, such as Progressive, offer telematic devices to help you monitor your employees’ driving habits.

 The Cost of Workplace Injuries

 Time away from the job hurts the company.
-It’s estimated that 99,000,000 days were lost from injured workers in 2020—this figure includes injuries from previous years who are still missing work.
-Likewise, an estimated 50,000,000 days will be lost in the future from injuries suffered in 2020.
+It is estimated that 108,000,000 days were lost from injured workers in 2022, including injuries from previous years who are still missing work.
+Likewise, an estimated 60,000,000 days will be lost from injuries suffered in 2020.

 How Safety Can Reduce Your Workers’ Compensation Costs